 College & Career Readiness Overview & Contacts

-North Kansas City Schools offers a number of opportunities for students and teachers to explore high interest and high demand careers, both in and out of the classroom.
+North Kansas City Schools offers numerous opportunities for students and teachers to explore high interest and high-demand careers, both in and out of the classroom.

-Read more about our programs on our web page tabs or contact us by phone or email.
+Read more about our programs on the web page tabs or contact us directly by phone or email.

 College and Career Pathways